ppossanzini/MapZilla/docs/source/Configuration.md

 );
 ```

-AutoMapper will scan the designated assemblies for classes inheriting from Profile and add them to the configuration.
+MapZilla will scan the designated assemblies for classes inheriting from Profile and add them to the configuration.

 ## Naming Conventions